 - Statutory auditors who are up for election and served on the board at the time of the audit, if audit and audit-related fees total less than 50% of overall fees billed by the auditor.
-11 - All statutory auditors if non-audit fees include fees for tax services for senior executives of the company or involve services related to tax avoidance or tax shelter schemes.
+12 - All statutory auditors if non-audit fees include fees for tax services for senior executives of the company or involve services related to tax avoidance or tax shelter schemes.

-&lt;sup>9 The president of a company usually has similar authority and duties as the CEO.
+10 The president of a company usually has similar authority and duties as the CEO.

-&lt;sup>10 In accordance with the proxy voting principles of the Japan Pension Fund Association, we may consider voting against all directors who are up for re-election when shareholder value is obviously impaired because the company is operating at a loss and has not paid dividends for the past three consecutive fiscal years, including the current fiscal year, or has aggregated current losses for the past five fiscal years.
+11 In accordance with the proxy voting principles of the Japan Pension Fund Association, we may consider voting against all directors who are up for re-election when shareholder value is obviously impaired because the company is operating at a loss and has not paid dividends for the past three consecutive fiscal years, including the current fiscal year, or has aggregated current losses for the past five fiscal years.

-&lt;sup>11 In Japan, the breakdown of audit fees versus non-audit fees is rarely disclosed within the notice of meeting.
+12 In Japan, the breakdown of audit fees versus non-audit fees is rarely disclosed within the notice of meeting.